alfonx/valueR/README.md

 Please also note that the ANALYST API also includes an endpoint to retrieve georeferencing of an address.
 Currently, this endpoint cannot be accessed with valueR.
-This limitation might be fixed soon.

 ## AVM EXAMPLES

-coming soon upon request…
+coming upon request…